 Between the 5th and 13th century, a succession of invaders invaded and plundered the India.
-The White Huns were the first of these.
+The Huna (Huns) were the first of these.
 They attacked India in several waves in 5th and the 6th century.
 They were a branch of the same tribe that marauded through Europe and challenged the Roman Empire.
 Based in an area around the Oxus River, the White Huns harassed the Persians and in turn were harassed by an alliance of Persians and Blue Turks

-The Gupta King Skandra Gupta held back an invasion of the Huns who crossed the Hindu Kush around A.D.
+In the A.D. mid 5th century, the Huns invaded Northwest India.
+In A.D.
+460 they were repulsed by the Guptas.
+The Huns were fierce horsemen and skilled archers, They sacked Gandhara and cities in India.
+The Hun chief Mihirakula is remembered as a tyrant who used to watch five elephants pushed off a cliff for entertainment.
+The Gupta King Skandragupta (454-467) held back an invasion of the Huns who crossed the Hindu Kush around A.D.
 466 and 467.
 The Huns returned again 20 years later and were able to establish a kingdom in Pakistan which they extended into central India.

-In the A.D. mid 5th century, the Huns invaded Northwest India.
-In A.D.
-460 they were repulsed by Skandagupta (454-467).
-The Gupta dynasty in India reigned in the Ganges basin with the Kushan empire occupied the area along the Indus.
-India knew the Huns as Hephthalite or Huna, the Sanskrit name.
-The Huns waited until 470 right after the death of Gupta ruler, Skandagupta, and entered the India from the Kabul valley after the conquest of Kushan.
-They mopped on along the Ganges and ruined every city and town.
-The noble capital, Pataliputra, was reduced in population to a village.
-They persecuted Buddhists and burned all the monasteries.
-Their conquest was accomplished with extreme ferocity and the Gupta regime was completely extinguished.
+Huna is a Sanskrit name.
+The Byzantines called them Hephthalite (White Huns).
+To attack again the Huna waited until 470 right after the death of Skandagupta, and entered the India from the Kabul valley after the conquest of Kushan.
+They attacked areas along the Ganges and razed cities and towns.
+The noble capital, Pataliputra, was reduced to a village.
+Buddhists were persecuted; their monasteries burned.
+Their conquest was accomplished with extreme ferocity and the Gupta leadership was wiped out.
 [Source: Glorious India]

 For thirty years the northwestern India was ruled by Hun kings.
 We know some of the Hun kings ruling India from coins.
 The most famous ones were Toramana and Mihrakula.
 They ruled India in the first half of the 6th century.
 Unlike the previous invaders — Persians or Greeks — who had brought elements of civilization and culture, the Huns brought only devastation with them.
 Luckily the Huns were driven out in less than 75 years when several Indian armies fought together.